micodls/PC-Build/os/hackintosh.md

 * Misc -> Debug -> AppleDebug -> False
 * remove -v from boot-args
 * Misc -> Debug -> Target : 3
+* No need to change opencore debug version to release

 #### Not Enough Disk Space to Copy EFI
 sudo -s